 Mapwork questions: The large scale maps chosen for examination purposes will be on a scale of 1:50 000 and will always contain a full key.
+The map presented with be a full colour map from any SADC country.

 Learners should recognise that one third of the marks available on this paper are awarded to the mapwork question and, therefore, it is essential that they become proficient in map reading skills to enable them to describe and analyse topographical maps.